Jorge-Zepeda-O/Sidescope_Spectral_Fitting/README.md

 # Sidescope_Spectral_Fitting
 MATLAB code allowing for spectral analysis using the Landes Lab's Sidescope - Based on existing code written for the group.

+No longer being worked on as the project was scrapped.

 CHANGELOG:
 -- v0.5.5: